Charitimides: Egyptian Expedition of Athens

-Charitimides (Χαριτιμίδης) (died 455 BCE) was an Athenian admiral of the 5th century BCE.
+Commander of the Athenian expedition to Egypt

 At the time of the Wars of the Delian League, a continuing conflict between the Athenian-led Delian League of Greek city-states and the Achaemenid Empire, he was sent in 460 BCE to Egypt in command of a fleet of triremes (some authors say 40 ships, others 200 ships) to support Inaros II, an Egyptian ruler initially based in Libya who was leading a revolt against the Achaemenid rule over the country.

-Biography

 Charitimides' fleet had been operating on the coasts of Cyprus, from where he was diverted to Egypt.

+Athenian Naval victory

 He led his fleet against the Achaemenids in the Nile River, and defeated a fleet of 50 Phoenician ships.
 It was the last great naval encounter between the Greeks and the Achaemenids.
 Of the 50 Phoenician ships, he managed to destroy thirty while capturing the remainder.